giantswarm/docs/src/content/reference/gsctl/_index.md

 ## Feedback {#feedback}

 We welcome your feedback on `gsctl`.
 If you feel like sharing openly, use the GitHub repository and create an [issue](https://github.com/giantswarm/gsctl/issues), so other users can participate.
-Otherwise please use the common Giant Swarm support channels.
+Otherwise, please use the common Giant Swarm support channels.